 Direct vs. indirect costs

-Direct costs are business expenses that can be directly applied to producing a specific cost object, like a good or service.
-Cost objects are items that costs are assigned to.
+Direct costs are business expenses you can directly apply to producing a specific cost object, like a good or service.
+Cost objects are items that expenses are assigned to.

 Let’s say you have an employee who puts together toys.
 The employee’s work is considered direct labor.
 To create the toys, the employee needs wood, which is considered a direct material.
 And, the employee must use wood glue, which is a manufacturing supply.

 Indirect costs are expenses that apply to more than one business activity.
 Unlike direct costs, you cannot assign indirect expenses to specific cost objects.

 Here is the overhead rate formula:

 Let’s say you make rent and utility payments to keep your business going.
 And, you must buy computers.
 These costs are not directly related to producing a specific product or performing a service, so they are indirect costs.
 Indirectly, they help you produce goods and perform services, but you can’t directly apply them to a specific product or service.

 To get an idea of how your overall expenses compare to your overall sales during a period, you find your overhead rate.